Bees and Butterflies Plants

 Double or multi-petalled blooms are difficult for bees and pollinators to access.

 Lovely as these flowers are they are not ideal for our pollinator population.
 They don’t produce much pollen or nectar.
+Different pollinators are particular to a range of plants and flowers, for example, there are many species of bees that visit our gardens, some like the tree bumblebee prefer daisy type flowers, echinacea, raspberries and strawberries, more open flowers.

 Open flowered types are ideal, such as: